saltstack/salt/doc/ref/cli/salt.rst

     The timeout in seconds to wait for replies from the salt minions.

+.. option:: -s STATIC, --static=STATIC

+    By default as of version 0.9.8 the salt command returns data to the console as it is received from minions, but previous releases would return data only after all data was received.
+To only return the data with a hard timeout and after all minions have returned then use the static option.

+.. option:: -b BATCH, --batch-size=BATCH

+    Instead of executing on all targeted minions at once, execute on a progressive set of minions.
+This option takes an argument in the form of an explicit number of minions to execute at once, or a percentage of minions to execute on.

 .. option:: --version

     Print the version of salt that is running.